Peel District School Board: Controversies

 Former Vice Principal Ranjit Khatkur of South Asian background alleged that her ethnic/racial background was the reason she was overlooked for promotion to principal despite fulfilling all requirements.
 Khatkur launched a legal complaint at the Human Rights Tribunal of Ontario alleging systematic discrimination in the Peel public board.
+One of many such human rights allegations made towards the board.
 It eventually culminated in allowing the Turner Consulting Group to release a Research Report on Hiring and Promotion at the Peel District School Board.
 The 111-page report led to changes in the hiring and promotion policies in the Peel Board.
 Previously Principals conducted interviews alone without having to demonstrate why they chose the applicants they did or document what questions they asked.
 The changes include having two people conducting an interview to eliminate bias, the principal is not part of the promotion process thereby eliminating their "gatekeeper" role, and begin a diversity census.
 The report found that it was not only ethnic or visible minorities that experienced discrimination.
-Tana Turner found that even some white males suspected nepotism favouritism or cronyism.
+Tana Turner found that even some white males suspected nepotism, favoritism, or cronyism.